The Best Weekend Itinerary For Seattle (Created By A Local!)

 Lunch

 For lunch, you can eat at the Seattle Center.
 The Armory has a bunch of different food vendors, the MoPOP has a restaurant (Culture Kitchen by Wolfgang Puck), Chihuly Garden and Glass has a restaurant (Collections Cafe), and the Space Needle has a cafe with snacks.
-If you don’t mind a short walk, you can also eat at Toulouse Petit, located on Lower Queen Anne Hill.
+If you don’t mind a short walk, you can also eat at Toulouse Petit, which is located on Lower Queen Anne Hill.

 Gas Works Park